Review and road test of the Ford Mondeo Estate

 Market and Model

-The estate versions of the Mondeo command a premium of £1,800 over their hatchback counterparts, which means that you'll need around £23,500 for the 165PS 1.5 EcoBoost petrol-engined entry-level model.
-It's probably wise to step up to a diesel if you're planning on loading the car heavily and for this you'll need around £25,000.
-Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line' or 'ST-Line Edtion') or plusher ('Titanium Edition').
+The estate versions of the Mondeo command a premium of £1,800 over their hatchback counterparts, which means that you'll need around £25,000 for the base diesel entry-level model.
+Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line Edtion') or plusher ('Titanium Edition').
 For something truly luxurious, you'll need the flagship 'Vignale' variant.
 As standard, all models have navigation, a DAB tuner, front and rear parking sensors and cruise control with a speed limiter.
-'ST-Line' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
-Privacy glass and 19-inch 'rock metallic' alloy wheels are added on the 'ST-Line Edition' variants.
+'ST-Line Edition' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
+Plus they get privacy glass and 19-inch 'rock metallic' alloy wheels.

 Safety technology is a strongpoint.
 All derivatves get 'Active City Stop' autonomous braking to mitigate or avoid low-speed collisions at under 31mph.
 Plus there's Pedestrian Detection, which identifies people and reduces the severity of collisions at speeds of up to 50mph.
 A radar system also drives the Distance Indication feature and Adaptive Cruise Control technology.
 Cameras support a Lane Keeping Aid and Traffic Sign Recognition, which provides the driver with the speed limit, cancellation signs and overtaking regulations flashed up on the instrument cluster display.
 There are also full adaptive LED headlights on offer, as well as Active Park Assist featuring Perpendicular Parking.